rozek/voltcloud-for-servers/README.md

 `voltcloud-for-applications` is a simple client library for servers based on Node.js which need access to VoltCloud and its functions. <!-- It is the counterpart of [voltcloud-for-applications](https://github.com/rozek/voltcloud-for-applications) which provides a similar functionality (but from the viewpoint of an application user - aka "customer") for Web-based applications.-->

+See below for a "smoke test" which may also serve as an example for how to use this library.

 > Please note: the author is not affiliated with the NSB Corporation in any way.
 If you want to blame any of the author's VoltCloud-related tools and libraries for some misbehaviour, it's not the fault of George Henne and his team - it is the author's mistake!

 **NPM users**: please consider the [Github README](https://github.com/rozek/voltcloud-for-servers/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)